saramclean17/UCI_Homework_McLean/Web-Scraping-Challenge/Mission_to_Mars/README.md

 A root route / was created, that simply displays a cover page with a button to begin the initial scraping (index.html).

-A route called /scrape was created, that imports the scrape_mars.py script and calls the .scrape() function.
-This returns a Python dictionary that is stored in Mongo.
-Splinter's browser has been given a headless value of True so that scraping runs in the background (takes ~40 seconds).

-After scraping is complete, the /scrape route redirects to the /data route for display.

 Bootstrap CSS was used to create an initial landing page with a single button to begin scraping data by calling the /scrape route.

 The /scrape route redirects to a /data route that renders a second html template, created to display the scraped data using Bootstrap and custom CSS.
 This page also has a 'Scrape New Data' button that calls the /scrape route again if needed.